-Read the latest message from Executive Director Carrie Stoltzfus to learn about our latest efforts in response to the pandemic.
+Read the latest message from Executive Director Carrie Stoltzfus.

-Kitchen volunteering – We have opened a limited number of volunteer spots to existing volunteers to help with meal preparation and packing.
-New social distancing and mask rules are in place and we appreciate everyone’s concerted effort to maintain a safe working environment.
+Kitchen volunteering – We can safely accommodate individuals and groups (up to 6 people) to help with meal preparation and packing.
+You will be asked to adhere to our social distancing and mask rules to maintain a safe working environment.

 ** Given the population we serve, we’re asking that volunteers returning to Food & Friends continue to take the necessary precautions in their daily lives, such as taking your temperature each morning, wearing masks and face coverings in public spaces, using hand sanitizer and practicing social distancing in all public spaces. **